You who dwell in the Shelter of the Most High,

 be stouthearted, wait for the Lord!”

-Psalm 63 — A Psalm of trust in God’s power and glory
+Psalm 63 is a Psalm of trust in God’s power and glory.

 In this Psalm, the psalmist expresses an earnest desire for God’s favor and a confident expectation of realizing it in his deliverance and ruin of his enemies.
-Though worn out and harassed by the wicked, King David sees God, worships and praises Him, and makes God his priority.
+Though worn out and harassed by the wicked, King David witnesses God’s hand at work in his life and continues to worship and praise Him — making God his utmost priority regardless of circumstance.
 In return, his wicked enemies perish.

 “O God, You are my God—